-Income Taxes
+Income Taxes (Continued)

-The Association has adopted FASB ASC Topic No. 740, "Uncertainty in Income Taxes."
-In accordance with FASB ASC Topic No. 740, the Association recognizes the impact of tax positions in the financial statements if that position is more likely than not to be sustained on audit, based on the technical merits of the position.
+The Association has adopted Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic No. 740, "Uncertainty in Income Taxes" ("ASC 740").
+In accordance with ASC 740, the Association recognizes the impact of tax positions in the financial statements if that position is more likely than not to be sustained on audit, based on the technical merits of the position.
 To date, the Association has not recorded any uncertain tax positions.
 The Association recognizes potential accrued interest and penalties related to uncertain tax positions in income tax expense.
-During the year ended June 30, 2011, the Association did not recognize any amount in potential interest and penalties associated with uncertain tax positions.
-At June 30, 2011, the open tax years for the Association were 2006 to 2010.
+For the years ended June 30, 2012 and 2011, the Association did not recognize any amount in potential interest and penalties associated with uncertain tax positions.
+At June 30, 2012, the open tax years for the Association were 2007 to 2011.